 Part 3 - Line 4a

-GOAL SETTING (1,432 STUDENTS IN 34 SCHOOLS): STUDENTS EARN EDUCATIONAL REINFORCERS (BOOKS, SENSORY TOOLS, SCHOOL/ART/WRITING SUPPLIES) TO CELEBRATE PROGRESS MADE TOWARD ACADEMIC AND BEHAVIORAL GOALS THEY SET FOR THEMSELVES, SUCH AS READING FOR 15 MINUTES A DAY, TURNING IN HOMEWORK, OR IMPROVING ATTENDANCE.
+GOAL SETTING (1,717 STUDENTS IN 42 SCHOOLS): STUDENTS EARN EDUCATIONAL REINFORCERS (BOOKS, SENSORY TOOLS, SCHOOL/ART/WRITING SUPPLIES) TO CELEBRATE PROGRESS MADE TOWARD ACADEMIC AND BEHAVIORAL GOALS THEY SET FOR THEMSELVES, SUCH AS READING FOR 15 MINUTES A DAY, TURNING IN HOMEWORK, OR IMPROVING ATTENDANCE.
 THIS TEACHES SELF-SUFFICIENCY, CRITICAL THINKING SKILLS, AND PERSEVERANCE, AND LEADS TO GREATER SOCIAL AND ACADEMIC CONFIDENCE.
-80% OF STUDENTS IMPROVE THEIR ABILITY TO SET AND MEET GOALS; 75% OF STUDENTS DEMONSTRATE STRENGTHENED PERSEVERANCE IN THE FACE OF STRESS OR TRAUMA.

-READING MENTORS (278 STUDENTS IN 11 SCHOOLS): HELPS IMPROVE THE READING SKILLS OF STUDENTS WITH LEARNING CHALLENGES BY PAIRING THEM WITH A CARING ADULT MENTOR WHO COACHES THEM IN THE USE OF A SPECIALIZED ASSISTIVE READING TECHNOLOGY.
-STUDENTS CAN SEE AND HEAR WORDS AS THEY READHELPING THEM BUILD VOCABULARY, COMPREHENSION, AND KNOWLEDGE.
+READING MENTORS (127 STUDENTS IN 10 SCHOOLS): HELPS IMPROVE THE READING SKILLS OF STUDENTS WITH LEARNING CHALLENGES BY PAIRING THEM WITH A CARING ADULT MENTOR WHO COACHES THEM IN THE USE OF A SPECIALIZED ASSISTIVE READING TECHNOLOGY.
+STUDENTS CAN SEE AND HEAR WORDS AS THEY READ, HELPING THEM BUILD VOCABULARY, COMPREHENSION, AND KNOWLEDGE.
 MENTORS PROVIDE ENCOURAGEMENT WHEN A STUDENT STUMBLES AND TEACH THEM THAT IT'S OKAY TO ASK FOR HELP.
-71% OF MENTORED STUDENTS INCREASE AT LEAST 1 GRADE LEVEL IN READING PROFICIENCY; 65% OF STUDENTS ARE MORE ENTHUSIASTIC ABOUT READING AND READ REGULARLY.

 Name (title) | Role | Hours | Compensation |